Priest's Grotto: Holocaust refuge

-These people would have almost certainly not survived, had they not sought shelter in these caves, since 95% of the Jews in Ukraine were exterminated.
+These people would have almost certainly not survived had they not sought shelter in these caves, since 95% of the Jews in Ukraine were murdered.
 Moreover, this group included two families, which made their survival all the more remarkable, since only 1% of Ukrainian Jewish families survived the Holocaust intact.
-At first they hid in the Verteba Cave, however after the Germans discovered their presence there, they moved to the relatively unknown Priest's Grotto cave, where they managed to survive for the rest of the German occupation of the region.
+At first they hid in the Verteba Cave.
+However, after the Germans discovered their presence there, they moved to the relatively unknown Priest's Grotto cave, where they managed to survive for the rest of the German occupation of the region.
 Some of the local Ukrainians helped the Jews by selling them food, but others came close to bringing down their destruction, at one point even attempting an armed assault against the Jewish men who were trying to haul sacks of grain into the entrance of the cave in the middle of the night.

 The people in the cave could not afford to illuminate the darkness, but had to conserve candles and fuel.
 This meant that they only lit candles for a few minutes, several times a day, in order to prepare meals.
 All other times were spent in complete and total darkness.
 One of the survivors, Pepkala Blitzer, a four-year-old girl when she and her family sought shelter in the caves from the Nazis, later recalled how she had completely forgotten about the sun or daylight.
 Eventually, one day in early April 1944, one of the Jewish men found a bottle lying on the floor beneath the entrance to the cave.
 Inside was a message from a friendly Ukrainian farmer, which read: "The Germans have already gone."
 A few days later, the entire group of Jews hiding in the cave (numbering 38 people) finally left their refuge.
 Standing in the bright sunshine, Pepkala asked her mother to put out the bright candle, because it hurt her eyes too much.
 She was referring to the sun, which she could not remember having seen.